Ocas17/NatroMacro/README.md

+Verts tad sync port to 1.0.1 natro by some random Still WIP, use only for testing if you want (dm ocas17 on discord if you face some issues) todo list: fixing gather extend while gathering done fixing gather extend while converting gather extend before daily reconnect dice extend after glitter for almost 100% boosted field gathering uptime fixing tad sync

 <!--
   /\ \ \__ _| |_ _ __ ___     /\/\   __ _  ___ _ __ ___
  /  \/ / _` | __| '__/ _ \   /    \ / _` |/ __| '__/ _ \